bonfire-networks/paginator/README.md

 page = MyApp.Repo.paginate(query, cursor_fields: [:inserted_at, :id], limit: 50)

-# `page.entries` contains all the entries for this page.
+# `page.edges` contains all the entries for this page.
-# `page.metadata` contains the metadata associated with this page (cursors, limit, total count)
+# `page.page_info` contains the meta-data associated with this page (cursors, limit, total count)
 ```

 ## Install